charlie-s/cousinpaulstattoo-website/contact.md

 permalink: /contact
 title: Contact
 intro: We're located at Devonshire Avenue in the Hampshire Building, down the stairs on the bottom floor.
-Walk-ins are available on Fridays from 12-6 and often on the weekend as well.
-Call ahead for availability.
-For a consultation, call the shop or an artist at the numbers listed below.
+Our artists are all working by appointment only.
+Please contact an artist directly to schedule, or the shop email to be directed to someone who might be a good fit for your work.
 email: |-
   [Email the Shop](mailto:CousinPaulsTattoo@gmail.com)